 Split Old Town

 After experiencing a whirlwind of different cultures in Split, you will expand your horizons even further with Bosnia’s Turkish influences that are the result of the Ottoman invasions that started in the 14th century.
 You will start the day by driving through the incredibly scenic Neretva canyon and continue your way to Mostar.
 You will take a walk through Mostar’s Old Town, which is famous for its unique architecture, as the city is built around (and over) the Neretva River.
 It is not surprising that the Old Bridge which connects the two river banks is the central part of Mostar.
 You will end the day by driving to Sarajevo where you will spend the night.

 Overnight in Sarajevo

 Koski-Mehmet Pasha Mosque entrance fee

 Koski-Mehmet Pasha Mosque

-We will wake up in one of the most fascinating places in the Balkans – the city of Sarajevo.
+You will wake up in one of the most fascinating places in the Balkans – the city of Sarajevo.
 Despite its tragic history, Sarajevo is a place that bustles with life, whether you’re just walking down the street or if you’re on the iconic Baščaršija marketplace.
-We will embark on a tour through Sarajevo’s history and also visit the war tunnels along the way.
-We will also visit the Svrzo House and see how a typical Muslim family in Sarajevo lived in the time of the Ottoman Empire.
-After visiting some more museums, the Gazi Husrev-beg Mosque, and the Cathedral of Jesus’ Heart we will head back to our hotel to spend another night in Sarajevo.
+You will embark on a tour through Sarajevo’s history and also visit the war tunnels along the way.
+You will also visit the Svrzo House and see how a typical Muslim family in Sarajevo lived in the time of the Ottoman Empire.
+After visiting some more museums, the Gazi Husrev-beg Mosque, and the Cathedral of Jesus’ Heart, you will head back to our hotel to spend another night in Sarajevo.

 Walking tour of Sarajevo